HeavyFalcon678/FPV-Omnibot/README.md

 Follow the instructions to setup the Raspberry Pi, and then connect the ribbon cable to the designated CSI connectors.

 To mount the camera, print the `picamera3_mount.step` file and fix the camera onto the mount with the M2 nuts and bolts.
 You can add the mount to the top screw of the servo.
-The software is the same
+The software is the same, `arduino_code/pi.ino`.